ngagecontent/ngagecontent.com/_posts/2015-10-05-content-marketing-stats-blog.md

 title: 25 Content marketing stats that will blow your mind [Infographic]
 keyword: content marketing statistics
 date:   2015-10-05 12:00:00
 teaser: Did you know that B2B Marketers with a content strategy are nearly 300 percent more likely to be effective?
 Geek out on that and other content marketing stats.
 image: https://s3-us-west-2.amazonaws.com/ngage-website-images/blog/post-images/25-content-marketing-stats.jpg
 author: matt_bixenstine
 comments: true
 shortUrl: http://buff.ly/1PxZfK4
+tags:
+ - content-marketing

 ---